These tips for sage plant care will help you get the most out of this popular garden herb plant.

 Garden sage is a culinary herb that is often used around the holidays to flavor your stuffing, but I use it all year round as a flavor component for chicken dishes.

 Sage is not just for Thanksgiving.
-This fragrant herb is easy to grow and can be used to flavor all types of meat and bean dishes and the blossoms from sage plants are great tossed into a fresh salad.
+This fragrant herb is easy to grow and can be used to flavor all types of meat and bean dishes.
+The blossoms from sage plants are great when tossed into a fresh salad.

 What is sage?

 Sage (salvia officinalis) is a widely cultivated herb that is native to the Mediterranean region.
 It is a member of the mint family.